fenago/Grokking-Deep-Learning/Lab_6.md

 backpropagation is a bit more nuanced.
 In chapter 6, we performed an interesting operation to create the layer_1_delta variable.
 Wherever relu had forced a layer_1 value to be 0, we also multiplied the delta by 0.
-The reasoning at the time was, “Because a layer_1 value of 0 had no effect on the output prediction, it shouldn’t have any impact on the weight update either.
-It wasn’t responsible for the error.”
+The reasoning at the time was, "Because a layer_1 value of 0 had no effect on the output prediction, it shouldn’t have any impact on the weight update either.
+It wasn’t responsible for the error."
 This is the extreme form of a more nuanced property.
 Consider the shape of the relu function.

-Because the purpose of delta at this point is to tell earlier layers “make my input higher or lower next time,” this delta is very useful.
+Because the purpose of delta at this point is to tell earlier layers "make my input higher or lower next time," this delta is very useful.
 It modifies the delta backpropagated from the following layer to take into account whether this node contributed to the error.